 Last year the markets acknowledged Supreme Cannabis’ potential, but the ride was anything but smooth.
 SPRWF stock doubled in value between mid-August through September-end.
 However, it crashed back down to earth by mid-October, 2018.

-Since then, SPRWF stock has managed to hold onto long-term support above $1.
+Since then, SPRWF stock has managed to hold onto long-term support above $1 and is up around $1.65 today.
 It’s a high-risk, high-reward venture, but a very tempting one.